taoshidev/proprietary-trading-network/docs/miner.md

 6. Validators set weights based on miner returns every 5 minutes

 **IMPORTANT**
 When first getting set up, we recommend running a miner locally to ensure there are no errors.
-Do this by running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` in conjunction with `neurons/miner.py`.
+Do this by running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py`.
+.

-After that, we suggest running on testnet and inspecting the log outputs to ensure that validators received your orders.
-To do ensure you are on your intended enviornment add the appropriate testnet flags.
+After that, we suggest running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` in conjunction with `neurons/miner.py` on testnet.
+Inspect the log outputs to ensure that validators receive your orders.
+Ensure you are on your intended enviornment add the appropriate testnet flags.

 | Environment | Netuid |
 | ----------- | -----: |